eigerco/solana-axelar/README.md

 # Solana-Axelar Interoperability

 This repository contains the integration work between Solana and Axelar, enabling seamless cross-chain communication.
-The project includes General Message Passing (GMP) contracts and other Axelra core components.
+The project includes General Message Passing (GMP) contracts and other Axelar core components.

 ## Table of Contents